dgelessus/NAGUS/docs/uru/architecture.rst

   Serves the status message (unsurprisingly) that is displayed in the patcher and login window.
   Unlike all the other servers,
-  this one uses regular HTTP via the conventional port 80.
+  this one uses regular HTTP and not the custom :doc:`MOUL protocol <protocol>`.
-  The status message can be hosted with a standard HTTP server, with the advantage that the status will display even if the Uru server itself is down.
+  The status message can be hosted with any standard HTTP server separately from the Uru server, which has the advantage that the status will display even if the Uru server is down.
   Alternatively,
   DIRTSAND also includes an optional minimal HTTP server for the status message.